Black Friday Stats 2020: Everything A Great Marketer Needs

 But I did manage to find Black Friday stats per product category (as I had managed to find a “magical fairy” fill my empty bowl with strawberries while I made my wish with eyes closed (wink).
 That was before my mum found out what was going on and ruined a perfectly profitable idea.)

-Below, we see an overview of the “percentage growth in sales of different product categories” in the UK in between 2016-2017 on Black Friday:
+Below, we see an overview of the “percentage growth in sales of different product categories” in the UK on Black Friday:

 In the given bar chart, we notice that electronic devices experienced tremendous growth in sales compared to 2016.